 How Much Does a Divorce Cost?

 Whilst the emotional turmoil is hard to deal with, sadly, divorces cost money as well.
-There are some fees which are fixed and unavoidable whereas others depend upon how much legal advice you obtain.
+There are some fees that are fixed and unavoidable whereas others depend upon how much legal advice you obtain.
 Whether your divorce is contested or uncontested will also have an impact on how much your divorce will cost.